 - You are not currently facing any other criminal charges or serving any other criminal penalties, even for an unrelated crime.

 - Your DUI offense did not include state prison time.

-- Request a dismissal of your charge
+- Request a dismissal of your charge.

-- Request early termination of your probation if needed
+- Request early termination of your probation if needed.

-- Attach a statement that you meet all requirements, and a personal statement as to why the expunction will help your career or your family
+- Attach a statement that you meet all requirements and a personal statement as to why the expunction will help your career or your family.

-- Deliver copies of the paperwork to the prosecutor and the probation department to give them a chance to contest it
+- Deliver copies of the paperwork to the prosecutor and the probation department to give them a chance to contest it.

 If you meet the requirements, in most cases your expunction will be granted.

-Have you been charged with DUI?
+Have you been charged with DUI and need help getting it expunged in California?
 We can connect you with an experienced Los Angeles DUI lawyer and get you a FREE consultation.
-Fill out the form to the right or call (310) 862-0199 and get your free consultation today.
+Contact us today through our online form.